Algebraic structures on cohomology of configuration spaces of manifolds with flows

 As in Remark \ref{rem:sharpness}, the novelty of Corollary~\ref{co:polydim} lies in the uniformity of the bound for closed manifolds $M$; we already have from \cite[Theorem 1.8]{CEF} that the character of the representation $H^i(\PConf^n M, \Q)$ is given by a character polynomial for $n$ large enough relative to $i$, and for all $n$ when $M$ is open.

-The following two corollaries concern rational cohomology of unordered configuration spaces on manifolds with a nonvanishing vector field.
-The first is a nondecreasing statement for Betti numbers as the number of points grows:

-\begin{cor} Let $M$ be a smooth manifold admitting a nowhere-vanishing vector field.
+The following two corollaries concern rational cohomology of unordered configuration spaces on manifolds with a nowhere-vanishing vector field.
+The first is a nondecreasing statement for Betti numbers as the number of points grows: \begin{cor} Assume \eqref{eq:assume}, and suppose $M$ admits a nowhere-vanishing vector field.
 Then, unordered configuration space $\Conf^n M$ satisfies

+\end{cor} The next corollary concerns the ``replication maps'' between configuration spaces defined by Cantero-Palmer \cite{canteropalmer}; this map replaces each of the $n$ points in a configuration with $m$ nearby points spaced out along a short ray in the direction of the nowhere-vanishing vector field.
+They show that these maps induce isomorphisms in cohomology groups.
+We provide a new proof of \cite[Theorem B]{canteropalmer} in the special case of $\Q$ coefficients.